 Day 3-4 — Mt.
 Fuji and the Five Lakes region

 Throughout the ages artists have been fascinated by Mt Fuji's size, breadth and symmetry and after a short drive from Tokyo, we will immerse ourselves in Fuji-san from every possible angle.
 The Five Lakes region offers superb close viewing of the snow capped peaks from green tea plantation to hidden waterfalls and pagodas.
 We will perfect the best images of the most recognisable mountain in the world.

 We will pass by Japan's oldest castle, the Matsumoto Castle, also known as the "Crow Castle" owing to its black facade.
 The castle will be drapped in snow providing the perfect setting for shooting the keep over the moat.
-In the afternoon we will reach the unique historic village of Shirakawago.
-The village is picture perfect with the traditional hut roofs built with a steep incline to disperse the deep snow the region receives.
-We will be sure to capture the mountain village as it twinkles after dark.
+In the afternoon we will reach the unique historic village of Takayama.
+The village is picture perfect with the wooden shopfronts and quaint streets covered in snow.
+The views from the old lacquered bridge in the centre of town create an atmospheric scene indeed.

 Day 5-6 — Snow Monkeys and hot springs in Jigokunda

 During the middle of our trip, we slow down a little to relax in the soothing hot springs, or Onsen as they are known in Japan, at Jigokunda in the Alpine region of Nagano.
 We will not be the only ones bathing in the onsen; wild Japanese Macaque, or Snow Monkeys, descend from the steep cliffs to sit in the warm waters during the colder months.
 It is a sight not seen anywhere else in the world, and an experiencing that is truly unforgettable.